AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 ### Filter persons by tag : `filter`

-Shows a list of all applicants with a certain tag in HireHive.
+Lists down all applicants of a certain tag.

 Format: `filter t/TAG`